Meet our team

 We look forward to working together with each of you on this incredible journey.

-Debbie has worked in the field of Jewish and Zionist education for more than 20 years.
+Debbie has worked in the field of Jewish and Zionist education for almost 30 years.
 In honor of International Women’s Day 2021, she was recognized as one of Masa’s Inspiring 12 Jewish Women Working to Make a Difference.
 Debbie grew up in Cleveland, Ohio, and after spending her gap year in Israel on USY’s Nativ program, she completed her BA at Columbia University in Religion and at the Jewish Theological Seminary in Talmud.
 She also earned an MA in Jewish Education from the Jewish Theological Seminary.
 Prior to co-founding Aardvark Israel, she was the Assistant Director of Young Judaea/FZY Year Course in Israel.
-Debbie lives in Yishuv Alon and has three children, one of whom is taking a gap year this year before enlisting in the army.
+Debbie lives in Yishuv Alon with her three children.
+Her oldest is currently serving in the Israeli army after having taken a gap year and her middle child is exploring gap year programs for next year.

 Simon grew up in England as an active participant in the Federation of Zionist Youth (FZY) and served as FZY’s National Director of Education prior to moving to Israel in 2000.
 In addition to participating in Young Judaea/FZY’s Year Course in 1994-95, he dedicated a decade to working for the program as a senior staff member.
 Simon is also an experienced guide for Jewish educational tours to Poland.
 He holds a BA in Economics and Economic History from Manchester University and an MA in Jewish Education from the Hebrew University.
 Simon lives in Tzur Hadassah with his wife and their three children.

 Yifat was born in Canada, made Aliyah when she was 15 years old and currently resides in Tel Aviv.
 Yifat earned a BA in Political Science and Anthropology from Tel Aviv University and an MA in Nonprofit Management from Hebrew University.
 She has been passionate about education ever since her army service in the Educational Corps and has worked for various Jewish organizations including The Jewish Agency, Masa, JDC Lauder Camp Szarvas in Hungry, and Diller Teen Fellows.
+Prior to becoming Program Director, she was a Tel Aviv Community Manager with Aardvark Israel.
 In her free time, Yifat loves to read books and enjoy nature.

 Roni was born and raised in Ra’anana and now lives in Herzliya.
 She was a counselor at Hamachanot Ha’Olim youth movement.